pbdeuchler/grpcq/go/grpc/README.md

 # gRPC Interoperability Package

+> **⚠️ NOTE**: This package provides low-level adapters for advanced use cases. **For most users, we recommend using the `protoc-gen-grpcq` plugin** which generates type-safe client and server code automatically.
+See [protoc-gen-grpcq README](../../cmd/protoc-gen-grpcq/README.md) and the [User Service Example](../examples/userservice/README.md).

 This package provides seamless interoperability between standard gRPC services and grpcq's queue-based architecture.
 It allows you to write service implementations once and deploy them in either synchronous (gRPC) or asynchronous (grpcq) mode.

 ## Overview